nsmith07/fantasyfootballproject/README.md

 pip install -r requirements.txt

 ## Read in Data
 I read my data in using pd.read_csv() by importing the pandas module.
-I read in my csv containing the fantasy football data for my project.
+I read in the first csv titled 'fantasyfootball.csv'.
+My goal for the project was to make a determination on what positions to priortize in a fantasy football draft so I needed to read in a second csv that would have the average draft position.
+This csv was 'fantasyfootballrank.csv'.
+I needed to merge these two datasets to be able analyze them so I used the pd.merge function in pandas.

 ## Manipulate and Clean Data
+I dropped several columns from my data that weren't useful to my project by using the .drop function.
+I also renamed columns to make this columns easier to read and more specific using the .rename function.
 I cleaned my data by taking my dataframe and breaking it down into indivual dataframes based on the position a football player plays.
 For example, I have individual dataframes for Quarterback (qb), Runningback(rb), Wide Reciever(wr), Tight End(te).
 Then, I created the function transform_columns to add the specific columns I wanted to each dataframe.